philadams-zz/philadams.net/src/quotes.md

 > The unexamined life is not worth living. _Socrates_

 -
+> We've begun to raise daughters more like sons... but few have the courage to
+> raise our sons more like our daughters. _Gloria Steinem_

+-
 > Buy the ticket take the ride. _Hunter S. Thompson_

 -